Police: 2nd death discovered after St. Louis-area flooding

 Officers found no evidence of foul play on the man’s body, police said, and an autopsy was to be performed to determine his exact cause of death.
 His name has not been released.

-Authorities on Tuesday had reported that a man in his 60s was found dead in St. Louis after his car was found covered in more than 8 feet (2.4 meters) of water.
-His name also has not been released.
+Another man was found dead Tuesday in St. Louis after his car was covered in more than 8 feet (2.4 meters) of water.
+The city’s medical examiner identified him Thursday as 60-year-old Kumsa Heyi, of St. Louis, the St. Louis Post-Dispatch reported.

 The National Weather Service in St. Louis said the rain that began early Tuesday was the most prolific in the St. Louis metropolitan area since records began in 1874.
 More than 12 inches (30 centimeters) of rain were recorded in parts of St. Charles County and up to 10 inches (25 centimeters) fell elsewhere in the St. Louis metropolitan area.